simoean/contextual-api/docs/sprint-1-technical-write-up.md

             # ... (jane.smith user insert example) ...
     ```

-    * **Explanation:** This YAML defines how initial user data, including their nested contexts and attributes, is
+This YAML defines how initial user data, including their nested contexts and attributes, is
 populated into MongoDB using Liquibase's `insertOne` command.
 This ensures a consistent starting state for the
 database.

 * **`IdentityAttribute` Model with `@Field`:**